HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Conclusion

 \section{Conclusion}

-This paper investigates audio deepfake detection from a high-order interaction perspective and demonstrates that discriminative synthetic artifacts are dominated by synergistic dependencies beyond pairwise correlations.
-Using O-information, we provide evidence for the importance of high-order synergy in capturing generalizable deepfake cues.
-To model such effects, we propose HyperPotter, a prototype-oriented hypergraph framework that explicitly represents multi-way relations and amplifies informative synergistic artifacts.
-Extensive experiments on 13 datasets show that HyperPotter consistently improves cross-scenario generalization, achieving an average relative gain of 15.32\%.
+This paper investigates audio deepfake detection from a high-order interaction perspective.
+Using O-information as a diagnostic tool, we provide suggestive evidence that learned hyperedge representations contain structured redundancy-synergy patterns.
+We propose HyperPotter, a prototype-oriented hypergraph framework for modeling multi-node relations and enhancing relational artifacts.
+Experiments on 13 datasets show improvements over the baseline on 11 datasets, with an average relative EER reduction of 12.68\% across all datasets and 22.15\% on the improved subsets, while also revealing limitations under severe codec/channel distortion.